Employee or church member?

 "I can’t say thank you enough to the Johnson County Red Shield Center for helping me when no one else would.”Read More

-We are evolving services in response to COVID-19 to meet the unique needs of each community.
-This includes drive-through food pickups, communitybased food delivery through canteens, and meals at The Salvation Army.
+We are evolving services to meet the unique needs of each community.
+This includes drive-through food pickups, community-based food delivery through canteens, and meals at The Salvation Army.